wdullaer/MaterialDateTimePicker/README.md

 This will work fine as long as the support library version your app depends on is recent enough (supports `RecyclerView`) and google doesn't release a version in the future that contains breaking changes.
 (If/When this happens I will try hard to document this).
 See issue [#338](https://github.com/wdullaer/MaterialDateTimePicker/issues/338) for more information.

+### How do I turn this into a year and month picker?
+This DatePickerDialog focusses on selecting dates, which means that it's central design element is the day picker.
+As this calendar like view is the center of the design it makes no sense to try and disable it.
+As such selecting just years and months, without a day, is not in scope for this library and will not be added.

 ### How do I use my custom logic to enable/disable dates?
 `DatePickerDialog` exposes some utility methods to enable / disable dates for common scenario's.
 If your needs are not covered by these, you can supply a custom implementation of the `DateRangeLimiter` interface.
 Because the `DateRangeLimiter` is preserved when the `Dialog` pauzes, your implementation must also implement `Parcelable`.